tiffanymonroe/wdi-remote-gizmo/projects/project_3/README.md

 </details>

 ## Make a new repo and set up your files for Heroku Deployment
-Take the following steps to ensure you have the right file structure/set up in order to deploy your site to Heroku
+Take the following steps to ensure you have the right file structure/set up in order to deploy your site to Heroku:

-- One group member will make the github repo (This will be the owner).
-This group member will then add other members as collaborators.
-Collaborators will clone the repo.
+1. One group member will make the github repo **outside** of our class repo (this will be the *owner*).

-### Make a New Repo & Setup for Heroku Deployment

-Take the following steps to ensure you have the right file structure/set up in order to deploy your site to Heroku.
-Note that you will have a walkthrough lesson on how to deply to Heroku, but your files will need to be structured properly:

-1. make a new github repo for your project **outside** of our class repo.

 2. Inside this new repo, create a `.gitignore` file in the root of the repository directory.
 Put `node_modules` as the content of this file.
 Do this *BEFORE* the first `git add .` `git commit -m ''`